 Villanova defeated Stony Brook, 35-6, in its season home opener on September 21, 2013.

-In addition to handling the Offensive Coordinator duties, Venuto also coaches the Villanova quarterbacks.
+In addition to handling the Offensive Coordinator duties, Venuto also coaches the Villanova quarterbacks and is responsible for recruiting Central Pennsylvania.
 During his first four seasons on the Main Line, Venuto coached the Villanova wide receivers.

-quarterback coach and receivers coach at the University of Illinois.
+Venuto has a wealth of coaching experience.
+Before Villanova, he was the tight ends coach and the head junior varsity coach at Cornell University.
+From 1989-1993, Venuto was the passing game coordinator and receivers coach at Southern Illinois University.
+During the 1988 season, he was the assistant quarterback coach and receivers coach at the University of Illinois.
 Venuto spent three seasons (1985-87) as James Madison’s quarterbacks coach and one year (1984) as the linebackers coach at Colby College.
-His coaching career began in 1982, when Venuto was the freshman offensive line and linebacker coach at his alma mater, the University of Delaware.
+His coaching career began in 1982, when he was the freshman offensive line and linebacker coach at his alma mater, the University of Delaware.

 While at Delaware, Venuto was a linebacker for the Blue Hens and was a member of the 1979 National Championship team.
 Venuto owns a Bachelor’s Degree in Physical Education from Delaware and a Master’s Degree in Education from James Madison.

 Venuto and his wife, Diane, reside in Collegeville, Pa. with their 19-year-old daughter Amanda, and 16-year-old son, Ricky.
 Amanda is currently a sophomore at the University of Delaware.